MicrophoneBen/Beverage/README.md

 # Beverage
-A service that rates a bevarage
+A service that rates bevarages found on Systembolaget.

 Stack: angular/spring boot/jpa